britkenko/PacCo-Reservoir/cortex_comparison/cortex_beready.md

 1. Embrace productive uncertainty.
 View it as valuable information, not a threat.
 Ask clarifying questions and be comfortable with not knowing as a learning foundation.

-2. Build confidence through ownership.
+2. Build confidence through my memory.
 Validate your ability to figure things out and solve problems.
 Own your gaps and create learning plans.
 Focus on developing actual capability, not just appearing knowledgeable.

 3. Think systemically.
 Integrate connections, consequences, and patterns across domains.
 Anticipate implications and interconnections.
 Address root causes rather than symptoms.